 m, n, l, r, y, w = /m, n, l, ɾ, j, w/

-Non-nasal sonorants l and r are nasalised after nasal vowels.
+Non-nasal sonorants l, r, y and w are nasalised after nasal vowels.
 Word initial r is a trill, /r/, but it is a flap elsewhere.

 Lemohai is a syllable-timed language.
 Only the following syllable types are allowed:

 Lemohai has three regional dialects: northern, southern and central.
 The standard language, as described above, is the language of the educated classes of the capital Orisu.
 Orisu lies in the central dialect zone.

 Working class speech in the central zone is distinguished by the pronunciation of the vowel sequences ei and ou as /e/ and /o/ respectively.
 H has become a glottal stop for some speakers.

 In the southern dialect, h is always pronounced /h/ and front vowels are never centralised.
 Mid-low vowels e and o are raised to mid-close position when unstressed.
 Dental-alveolar sounds (n, d, t, z, s) move to alveo-palatal /ɲ, dʒ, tʃ, ʒ, ʃ/ before front close vowels i and iN.

 The Lemohai alphabet is written from left to right in simple, geometric characters.
 It is largely phonetic.
 It is a variant on the Classical Lekuna alphabet which derives in turn from the Pamak script.